JacobHomanics/rep-and-roles-docs/src/README.md

+# Introduction

-# Reputation
+## Reputation
-Tracks trust between entities.
+Tracks trust in a tangible way for many organizations, businesses, or individuals with regards to another organization, business, or individual.

+## Roles
+Roles measure Reputation to grant Responsibilities, Permissions, and Authorities.

-# Roles
+## Reputation & Roles
-Grant authorities and permissions based on tracked trust.

-# Monorepo

-An all-in-one solution for deploying custom Reputation & Roles smart contracts alongside a functional and customizable frontend that your users can interact with.
+By leveraging blockchain technologies and concepts, this can all be done Onchain following the principles of Decentralization and Permissionlessness.
+With the capability of tailoring an implementation based on a specific entity's needs and requirements for the systems.